FahimAriqAkbar1997/Server-Health-Monitor/README.md

 Organizing test data separately from test logic Running automated tests from the command line and reading HTML reports

-📁 Project Structure
-PythonProject1/
-├── data/
-│   └── mock_servers.json        # Mock server metrics (cpu, memory, disk)
-├── resources/
-│   └── server_keywords.py       # Python functions exposed as Robot keywords
-├── tests/
-│   └── server_health.robot      # Robot Framework test cases
-├── results/
-│   ├── log.html                 # Detailed test log (auto-generated)
-│   └── report.html              # Test summary report (auto-generated)
-└── README.md

-⚙️ How Robot Framework Is Used
+# How Robot Framework Is Used
 Keywords (resources/server_keywords.py)
 Custom Python functions are exposed as Robot Framework keywords.
 Each function checks one health metric for a given server IP and returns True (healthy) or False (unhealthy): pythondef check_cpu_usage(server_ip, threshold=80):